comet-dot-photos/comet-dot-photos/README.md

 ## Performance

-When Comet.Photos is installed locally on a personal desktop or laptop computer, operations feel instantaneous.
-As measured on a Windows PC with an AMD Ryzen 7 3700X processor and an NVIDIA GeForce RTX 2080 GPU, spatial searches across the entire image library run typically around 50 milliseconds, filters such as emission angle and incidence angle typically take around 4 milliseconds, and painting or manipulating the comet model can be done at 100 frames per second.
+When Comet.Photos is installed locally on a desktop or laptop computer, operations feel instantaneous.
+As measured on a Windows PC with an AMD Ryzen 7 3700X processor and an NVIDIA GeForce RTX 2080 GPU, spatial searches across the entire image library (27,000+ images) run typically around 50 milliseconds, filters such as emission angle and incidence angle typically take around 4 milliseconds, and painting or manipulating the comet model can be done at 100 frames per second.
 But the